Persian language: Morphology

 Suffixes predominate Persian morphology, though there are a small number of prefixes.
 Verbs can express tense and aspect, and they agree with the subject in person and number.
 There is no grammatical gender in modern Persian, and pronouns are not marked for natural gender.
 In other words, in Persian, pronouns are gender-neutral.
 When referring to a masculine or a feminine subject, the same pronoun او is used (pronounced "ou", ū).

 Syntax

+Persian adheres mainly to subject–object–verb (SOV) word order.
+But case endings (e.g. for subject, object, etc.) expressed via suffixes may allow users to vary word order.
+Verbs agree with the subject in person and number.
 Normal declarative sentences are structured as (S) (PP) (O) V: sentences have optional subjects, prepositional phrases, and objects followed by a compulsory verb.
 If the object is specific, the object is followed by the word rā and precedes prepositional phrases: (S) (O + rā) (PP) V.

 Vocabulary

 Native word formation

 Persian makes extensive use of word building and combining affixes, stems, nouns, and adjectives.
 Persian frequently uses derivational agglutination to form new words from nouns, adjectives, and verbal stems.
 New words are extensively formed by compounding – two existing words combining into a new one.